IOTA-Ledger/blue-app-iota/README.md

 - Run the following commands to compile the app from source and load it
 ```
 cd blue-app-iota

+# If you have installed using the automated script:
 ./activate_virt_env.sh

 make load
 ```
 - Accept all the messages on the Ledger